List of churches in Jammerbugt Municipality: Fjerritslev Church

 Fjerritslev Church is located in Fjerritslev.
 It is one of two national churches in Kollerup-Fjerritslev Parish.

 The church was constructed in 1907 and first opened on 22 December 1907.
 It was built by architect Kristoffer Nyrop Varming.

 The altarpiece is made by Johannes Wilhjelm and the baptismal font by Anders Bundgaard.

 Gjøl Church

 Gjøl Church is located in Gjøl.
 It is the only national church in Gjøl Parish.
 The church has a churchyard with a cemetery.

 The church was constructed around year 1130.
 The church was expanded in 1450 and the church porch was built around year 1873.

 Gøttrup Church

 Gøttrup Church is located in Gøttrup.
 It is the only national church in Gøttrup Parish.
-The church has a churchyard with a cemetery.The nave and the aspe of the church was made in the 11th century and it as was concecrated by St. Laurentius.
+The church has a churchyard with a cemetery.
+The nave and the apse of the church was built in the eleventh century and it as was consecrated by St. Laurentius.
 The bell in the church has the inscription “Hail the Star of the Sea, Jesus the Nazarene, the Jews’ King, St. Laurentius”.

 The altarpiece is from 1585.
 The pulpit is from 1579.
 The bell is from around 1500 and was made by Albert Poulsen.